 $3.7-Million for Educators

-Among the 10 new grants posted today: $3-million from the Lilly Endowment to Children's Museum of Indianapolis for an exhibition on science and space exploration.
+Among the 10 new grants posted today: $3.7-million from the Jim Joseph Foundation to the Pardes Institute of Jewish Studies North America for program and operating support and for the Pardes Educators Alumni Support Project.
 Search The Chronicle's database of more than 38,000 grants.

 Philanthropy TodayView more >>

 In Our New Issue

 Membership in a network of foundations that have pledged to divorce themselves from fossil fuels has grown from 17 to 72 since January.